A few months ago, I was invited by the kind folks at Gargano OK, a consortium of local businesses, to tour their slice of southeastern Italy.

 Initially, the cult of the Archangel Michael was mainly a cult of natural, healing forces based on the Saint's appearance and revelations – in line with the ancient pagan worship – and was strongly marked by oriental influences.”

-Under the shelter of the portico, our guide informed us that over the centuries, Saint Michael had appeared to people on four occasions here.
+Under the shelter of the entrance, our guide informed us that Saint Michael had appeared to people over the centuries on four occasions here.

 The shrine has been a pilgrimage destination for much of that time, as it continues to be today.

-Turning one’s attention to the right, there are a handful of wooden pews, as mass is still held regularly within the shrine.
+There are a handful of wooden pews to the right, as mass is still held regularly within the shrine.
 They face the altar of Saint Michael, which features a statue of him from 1507.